siobahnv/siobahnv.github.io/README.md

 ## Built With
 Mostly vanilla HTML and JavaScript with a dash of CSS, due to being a simpler static page.
 No database.
 No API calls.  <br>

-(There's *no Jekyll*.
-That's right, this does not actually make use of the Jekyll site generator and structure as suggested by Github.) <br>
+There's *no Jekyll*.
+That's right, this does not actually make use of the Jekyll site generator and structure as suggested by Github. <br>

+Since there's no Jekyll and there's no templates, the main content and most boilerplate will be in index.html. <br>

 [Skeleton CSS](http://getskeleton.com/) <br>